1991 Chicago mayoral election: Democratic primary

+Campaigning

-Daley handily won the Democratic nomination, fending off challenges from then-Cook County Commissioner Danny K. Davis and former mayor Jane M. Byrne.
+Daley handily won the Democratic nomination, fending off challenges from then-county commissioner Danny K. Davis and former mayor Jane Byrne.

-Daley announced on December 10, 1990 that he would seek reelection.
+Daley announced on December 10, 1990, that he would seek reelection.
 The following day Daley held a fundraiser at the Hyatt Regency Chicago which raised more than a million dollars for his campaign.
 This, when added to his existing campaign funds, meant that by the third day of his candidacy he already had 2 million dollars in funding.
 Neither of his competitors could come anywhere remotely near him in fundraising.

-Daley, who won a special election in 1989, was the strong frontrunner for the Democratic nomination.
+Daley –who had won a special election in 1989– was the strong frontrunner for the 1991 Democratic nomination.
 A poll conducted by the Chicago Sun-Times in November 1990 showed that 58% of Chicagoan's had positive views of his performance as mayor.
 A Southtown Economist poll conducted after his campaign announcement showed him with a 61% approval rating, and also showed him to be polling at a 2 to 1 margin over his closest challenger, Danny Davis.
 Daley benefited from a variety of factors, including solid voting blocs supporting his candidacy, his strong managerial style as mayor, and lack of public interest in local politics amid the Gulf War, which assisted Daley's hopes to have a low-profile campaign.

 Davis and Byrne hoped they would be able to debate Daley.
-Daley, however, declined to attend any debates.
+However, Daley declined to participate in any debates.